paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-094-low-income-energy-assistance.md

 ## § 8624.
 Applications and requirements
 **(a) Form; assurances; public hearings**

 (1) Each State desiring to receive an allotment for any fiscal year under this subchapter shall submit an application to the Secretary.
 Each such application shall be in such form as the Secretary shall require.
-Each such application shall contain assurances by the chief executive officer of the State that the State will meet the conditions enumerated in subsection (b) of this section.
+Each such application shall contain assurances by the chief executive officer of the State that the State will meet the conditions enumerated in subsection (b).

 (2) After the expiration of the first fiscal year for which a State receives funds under this subchapter, no funds shall be allotted to such State for any fiscal year under this subchapter unless such State conducts public hearings with respect to the proposed use and distribution of funds to be provided under this subchapter for such fiscal year.

-**(b) Certifications required for covered activities** As part of the annual application required by subsection (a) of this section, the chief executive officer of each State shall certify that the State agrees to—
+**(b) Certifications required for covered activities** As part of the annual application required by subsection (a), the chief executive officer of each State shall certify that the State agrees to—

 (1) use the funds available under this subchapter to—